-- All Main Prize Entrises will be read initially by the Scottish Poetry Library who will create a short leet prior to the final judging.
+- All Main Prize Entries will be read initially by the Scottish Poetry Library who will create a short leet prior to the final judging.

-- No employee or board member of Wigtown Festival Company, Saltire Society, the Gaelic Books Council or Scottish Poetry Library may enter the competition.
+- No employee or board member of Wigtown Festival Company, Saltire Society, Scottish Poetry Library or The Gaelic Books Council may enter the competition.

 The ﬁrst poem submitted costs £6.50